waynodiablo/Oystercard/engineering_projects/project_setup.md

 3. Any questions, ask!

+ **Feel free to switch or use another tool at any point,** simply slack the project coach with the updates.

+# 0. Team Name

+1. Think.
+Discuss.
+Choose!

 # 1. Project Seed

-1. Nominate a team member to fork the template repository (Check the pathway for details)
+1. Nominate a team member to own the fork, and then fork the template repository (Check the pathway for details)
+2. In the forked repo settings, add team members and project coaches as collaborators
-2. In the forked repo settings, rename the repo with your team name `acebook-<Team Name>`
+3. In the forked repo settings, rename the repo with your team name `acebook-<Team Name>`
-3. Add team members and project coaches as collaborators.
-4. Follow the set up instructions in the repo `README.md`
+4. Each member can then clone the fork to their local machine and follow the set up instructions in the repo's `README.md`

 # 2. Documenting your learning

+- Choose one of the following:

 #### A blog
-- Create a team account at medium.com and then create a blog for your team and slack a project coach with the URL.
+- Create a team account at `medium.com`
 - Rotate team members to create posts: keep a record of what you learn and get blocked on

 #### A wiki